gearglow/ReptiliaWithATwist/The List.md

 Solicitor Bulstrode spoke up.
 "We'd like you, Ms. Skeeter, to work with our firm in an investigative capacity to build our case.
 We have all the testimony we could ever wish from Miss Potter, but we need to gather corroborating evidence as well.
 In return, you get exclusive rights to all stories stemming from what is uncovered, contingent on approval on behalf of Miss Potter before publishing, of course."

 "Of course," Skeeter murmured.
 She finished off her drink.
 "Well, this is quite a lot to process.
 But I think -- provisionally -- that I'm in.
-What do we start with?"
+Where do we start?"

 "Sirius' lack of a trial, I think," Elysia said.
 "There are public records there that not only prove the matter, but bring up openings to all the rest.
 And I'm pretty sure Gringotts can say conclusively whether or not Peter Pettigrew is still alive -- and time of death if he isn't -- if the Wizengamot formally requests the information."